Conflict Minerals Report

 2. Products Overview

-Certain products that we manufacture or contract to manufacture contain tungsten (tungsten carbide is used in our headlamps, ski pole tips and trekking pole tips), tin (solder is used in plating zippers for our apparel line, tents and backpacks and in the assembly of our headlamps and the JetForce avalanche airbag system and avalanche beacons, and a tin alloy is used in some of our bullets), tantalum (used in capacitors in electrical circuit boards in headlamps and the JetForce avalanche airbag system and avalanche beacons) and gold (used in the assembly of our headlamps the JetForce avalanche airbag system and avalanche beacons).
-We determined that during the 2018 calendar year, we manufactured and sub-contracted to manufacture products containing conflict minerals and that the use of these minerals is necessary to the functionality or production of these products.
+Certain products that we manufacture or contract to manufacture contain tungsten (tungsten carbide is used in our headlamps, ski pole tips, trekking pole tips, the JetForce avalanche airbag system, avalanche beacons, avalanche rescue probes and some of our bullets), tin (solder is used in plating zippers for our apparel line, tents, backpacks and heated gloves, in the assembly of our headlamps, the JetForce avalanche airbag system, avalanche beacons, avalanche rescue probes and certain ski accessories, and a tin alloy is used in some of our bullets), tantalum (used in capacitors in electrical circuit boards in headlamps, heated gloves, certain ski accessories, the JetForce avalanche airbag system and avalanche beacons) and gold (used in the assembly of our headlamps, the JetForce avalanche airbag system and avalanche beacons).
+We determined that during the 2019 calendar year, we manufactured and sub-contracted to manufacture products containing conflict minerals and that the use of these minerals is necessary to the functionality or production of these products.